Hometown International: Corporate governance

 James Patten proposed the creation of an umbrella corporation called Hometown to his friend Paul Morina, the principal of Paulsboro High School and head coach of its wrestling team.
 Morina owned 19% of Hometown's outstanding shares in April 2021, making his stake worth $20.5 million on paper.
 Morina was Hometown's CEO, CFO, and treasurer; he was not compensated for his work in these roles.
 The only other employee of the holding company was Christine Lindenmuth, a math teacher at Paulsboro High School who did not own any shares of Hometown.
 Lindenmuth served as vice president and secretary of Hometown International, which did not pay her any compensation.
 According to an SEC filing dated May 12, 2021, shareholders of Hometown International voted to fire Morina and Lindenmuth.
 The filing did not indicate a reason for why shareholders called for the vote.

 Peter Coker Jr., based in Hong Kong, was chairman of Hometown International.
 His father, Peter Coker Sr., was a major shareholder in Hometown.
 The elder Coker and several of his associates have been accused of and sued for many crimes, including fraud, campaign finance violations, and prostitution.
 In June 2021, New York magazine's Intelligencer blog noted that Hometown's disclosures reveal "an incestuous web of connections across various shell companies, or quasi-shell companies, with little to no revenue".
 For example, in February 2021, Hometown had lent $150,000 to an unsuccessful vacation company whose investors also included Peter Coker Sr.

-The New York Times Magazine reported in June 2021 that Manoj Jain, co-chief investment officer at Hong Kong-based hedge fund Maso Capital Partners, was intending to find a company worth under $500 million to engage in a reverse takeover with Hometown International.
-The tactic is similar to that used by special-purpose acquisition companies (SPACs) who typically acquire more valuable firms.
-Peter Coker Jr. had approached Maso and convinced the firm to invest $2.5 million in Hometown.